ricoderks/Rcpm/README.md

 The Rcpm package depends on quite some packages and it may happen that you need to install some of them first.

 **Bioconductor** packages should be installed automatically now.
-If not, below are the packages which you need to install :
+For this to work SVN needs to be installed on your system.
+If you want to install them manually, below are the packages which you need to install :

  * `source("http://bioconductor.org/biocLite.R")`
  * `biocLite(c("preprocessCore", "pcaMethods", "xcms", "multtest"))`